zaoyang/30-days-of-web-development/day-03/day-03.cq.md

 # Day 03 - Operating System - Setup & Tooling

-Most folks probably know that "Operating System" means something with a computer, and _maybe_ involves Steve Jobs, Bill Gates, or was it was Mark Zuckerberg...
+Most folks know that "Operating System" means something with a computer, and _maybe_ involves Steve Jobs, Bill Gates, or was it was Mark Zuckerberg...

 This inaccurate and shallow understanding of an Operating System is satisfactory for everyday use.
 However, it's not sufficient for those who want to work in web development.